-The time you need to build electronic projects can be drastically reduced if you invest some time in planning.
-This will also drastically increase your chances of finishing the circuit.
+But you can drastically reduce the time you need to build electronic projects, if you invest a little bit of time in planning.
+It will also drastically increase your chances of finishing the circuit.

 How will planning the design process help you?

-- If you know what your aiming for, it is easier to make fast decisions
+- If you know what you’re aiming for, it is easier to make fast decisions

-- If you have a plan, you can do what you are suppose to do right away instead of wasting time on deciding what to do
+- If you have a plan, you can do what you are supposed to do right away instead of wasting time on deciding what to do

 Planning your circuit – step-by-step

 1. Idea generation

 I have also written about 5 cool circuit ideas that you should have a look at.

 If you already have an idea you are psyched about then go ahead to the next step.
 But sometimes it is useful to do a brainstorming around your idea just to see if anything new pops out.
 Check out some brainstorming techniques to get started.